DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 - allow any DAO member to create a survey if one is not already active, specifying:
   - a label for the survey
-  - the date submissions will start being accepted
+  - the date contributions will start being accepted
-  - the date submissions will stop being accepted, and rankings start being accepted
+  - the date contributions will stop being accepted, and ratings start being accepted
-  - the date rankings will stop being accepted
+  - the date ratings will stop being accepted
-  - the attributes that can be ranked for each contributor, and the tokens distributed according to each attribute
+  - the attributes that can be rated for each contributor, and the tokens distributed according to each attribute
-    - (e.g. we may want to rank "financial value produced" separately from "community value produced", and reward financial compensation and voting power compensation differently)
+    - (e.g. we may want to rate "financial value produced" separately from "community value produced", and reward financial compensation and voting power compensation differently)
   - a markdown-formatted description that will be displayed to contributors while submitting
-  - a markdown-formatted description that will be displayed to DF members while ranking
+  - a markdown-formatted description that will be displayed to DF members while rating
-- allow anyone to submit their contributions to the currently active survey, while submissions are being accepted
+- allow anyone to submit their contributions to the currently active survey, while contributions are being accepted
-- allow any DAO member to view contribution submissions, while rankings are being accepted
+- allow any DAO member to view contribution submissions, while ratings are being accepted
-- allow any DAO member to submit rankings for each contributor that submitted, while rankings are being accepted
+- allow any DAO member to submit ratings for each contributor that submitted, while ratings are being accepted
-- allow any DAO member to view rankings for the active survey, once they have submitted their rankings OR once rankings stop being accepted
+- allow any DAO member to view ratings for the active survey, once they have submitted their ratings OR once ratings stop being accepted
-- allow any DAO member to record the proposal ID of the created proposal, setting the status to complete, once rankings stop being accepted
+- allow any DAO member to record the proposal ID of the created proposal, setting the status to complete, once ratings stop being accepted
-- allow any DAO member to view contributions and rankings from past surveys
+- allow any DAO member to view contributions and ratings from past surveys

 ## Routes